Hispanics and Latinos in Houston: Christianity

 Several Protestant and Evangelical churches also have Spanish-speaking congregations.
 South Main Baptist Church began offering Spanish language services circa 1975, and by 2005 its Spanish ministry had almost 100 members.

 By 2005 the non-denominational Lakewood Church offered Spanish-language services.

 Sarah Cortez published a memoir titled Walking Home: Growing Up Hispanic in Houston which discusses her religious faith.

 St. Faustina Catholic Church in Fulshear, popular with Greater Katy's Venezuelan population and one of the churches with Spanish services, is in proximity to Cinco Ranch.
 It previously held its services at Joe Hubenak Elementary School, but in 2017 it moved into its own 1,600-seat building.

 Islam

 Around 2002 some Hispanics in Houston became converts to Islam.
 They said that, since their conversions, many people mistake them as being of Pakistani or Middle Eastern origin.
 The area's first Spanish-speaking mosque, the Centro Islámico, opened on January 30, 2016.
 It was the first Spanish-language mosque to open in the United States since the 2005 closure of the storefront mosque of the Alianza Islámica in New York City.
-The Houston mosque, decorated in a manner similar to that of the Mezquita de Córdoba, is operated by the organization Islam in Spanish.
+The Houston mosque, decorated in a manner similar to that of the Mezquita de Córdoba, is operated by the organization IslamInSpanish.